 The second category covers the losses suffered by the surviving family after the death of the deceased.
 This class of damages is intended to compensate survivors of the family for their financial loss.
 The laws of the different states indicate that these damages are generally intended to replace the value of money that would have been earned by the deceased if it were not for premature death.
 It includes the lost wages earned until the expected retirement of the deceased.

 Non-economic damages refer to what is known in legal terms as ‘loss of consortium’ -- the loss of the love, care, or companionship of said loved one, and the mental pain and distress associated with such a terrible loss.
 Despite the intangibility of these damages, they often are considered more valuable.

 Families depend on these settlements to pay doctor's visit expenses, memorial service costs, and missed pay.
 All things considered, improper passing claims are not by any means about getting pay since legitimate activities like this are additionally intended to hold people, organizations, or managers responsible for their activities.

 At Hannon Legal Group, we understand that no amount of money can compensate for the loss of a loved one.
 However, the law provides for compensation in these tragic cases.
 It is important to know that the law does limit the time within which you must file your wrongful death lawsuit.
 If a claim is not timely filed, your legal rights will be permanently lost.

-If a loved one has been killed as the result of the negligent, careless, reckless or intentional conduct of another person, a corporation or other entity, contact us today to for a free consultation about your case.
+If a loved one has been killed as the result of the negligent, careless, reckless, or intentional conduct of another person, a corporation, or other entity, contact us today for a free consultation about your case.